-Grad student Helen Lyle (Virginia Madsen) is obsessed with all-things urban legendary (sound familiar?).
+Grad student Helen Lyle (Virginia Madsen) is obsessed with all-things urban legendary.
 She and her thesis partner, Bernadette (Kasi Lemmons) delve into the local legend of the Candyman.
 Tormenting unfortunate Chicagoans with his hook-hand, Candyman haunts the Cabrini-Green housing project.
 Saying his name five times into a mirror will summon him and start a murderous reign of terror.
-Helen dares to say, “Candyman” five times into a mirror.
-The consequences are chilling, to say the least.
+Helen dares to say, “Candyman” five times into a mirror just to see what happens.

 It’s important to remember a few key things about Helen.
-First, she’s ruthless (watch the video).
+First, she’s ruthless (^watch the video).
 She willingly jeopardizes her own safety and the safety of a child to get to the ugly truth behind an urban legend – a story that, by definition, is not true.
 Second, she’s got rage brewing under the surface.
-Her husband, Trevor (Xander Berkeley) is probably (obviously) sneaking around with a cute student of his.
-The affair is apparent from the first time we meet Trevor, but Helen easily accepts his explanation for what isn’t (definitely is) happening.
+Her husband, Trevor (Xander Berkeley) is (obviously) sneaking around with a cute student.
 For someone so strong-headed, Helen acts like a bit of a twit where her marriage is concerned.
 Finally – and this might be the most important part – she is a workaholic.
 Even before her visions of Candyman, Helen is a woman possessed.

 Is Candyman real?
 Helen certainly seems to think so, and so do the inhabitants of the infamous Cabrini-Green complex.
 Although Helen is a rational, strong-willed woman up until her bathroom meeting with the fake Candyman, she suddenly turns into a woman that cannot string together one thought from the last.
 Is it possible that Helen herself is the Candyman?

 Dissociative Identity Disorder

 - Memory Loss